pookleblinky/apocalyptic-vignettes/pbta/BLIT.md

 This is not a zombie game.
 Sure, someone may try to tear out your throat, but in their defense maybe they were absolutely convinced that you were trying to kill them.

+# Fronts

+There are three scales of threat:

+- Immediate.
+Wherever you are, is getting more chaotic and dangerous by the second.

+- Local.
+This was not an isolated incident.
+It's happening all over your city.
+  Your city is getting more chaotic and dangerous by the minute.

+- General.
+Whoever did this, is almost certainly equipped to continue their attack.
+At the same time, police and military forces are going to attempt to restore order.

+Design your Fronts such that the player can't feel like the protagonist.
+Even if they survive the next few minutes, there's nothing they can do about the bigger threat coming at them in the next few hours.
+There should be absolutely no hint that the player can stop the BLIT attack, or avoid its results.